RaminNoorzada/Prework-Study-guide/README.md

 # prework-study-guide
-A Study guide for course pre-work
+A Study guide for course prework-study-guide.